romkatv/powerlevel10k/README.md

 Type `p10k help segment` for reference.

+*Note*: If you modify `POWERLEVEL9K_*` parameters in an already initialized interactive shell (as opposed to editing `~/.p10k.zsh`), the changes might not be immediately effective.
+To apply the modifications, invoke `p10k reload`.
+Setting `POWERLEVEL9K_DISABLE_HOT_RELOAD=false` eliminates the necessity for `p10k reload` but results in a marginally slower prompt.

 *Tip*: Prefix names of your own segments with `my_` to avoid clashes with future versions of Powerlevel10k.